Cloudcentric-io/azr-storagetable-backup/README.md

 ## Prerequisites
 You need to have latest azure compatible powershell installed with respective azure modules for the script to work.
 The script was tested in Linux and MacOS.
-Shoudl be fine with windows as well.
+Should be fine with windows as well.
+Not working?
+Please let me know.

 ## Contents of the directory